Our rating(3.6/5)

 Tyro Payments is one of the largest EFTPOS machine providers in Australia.
 It offers a range of payment solutions for small and medium-sized businesses in most sectors.

-Apart from traditional EFTPOS machines, Tyro offers a bank account, business loans and online payments.
-Transaction rates are tailored to the merchant and terminal rental fees apply, but the bank account for same-day settlement is free.
+Apart from a few EFTPOS machines, Tyro offers a bank account, business loans and online payments.
+Transaction rates and terminal rental fees are generally fixed, but the bank account for same-day settlement is free.

 Card machines